fbpx

 Updated September 6, 2024: Dreyer Boyajian LLP filed a class action lawsuit in the Albany County Supreme Court against Peregrine Senior Living at Shaker on behalf of a resident who contracted Legionnaires’ Disease as a result of an outbreak of Legionella at the facility, causing three deaths to date.
 Dreyer Boyajian LLP is seeking to certify a class of persons who resided at or visited Peregrine Shaker and suffered Legionellosis related illness caused by exposure to the facility’s water systems.

-Legionnaire’s is a serious, life-threatening infection.
-Symptoms of the disease include coughing, shortness of breath, high fever, chills, muscle aches, and headaches.
-Diarrhea, nausea, and confusion may also occur.
-Symptoms generally begin within 2 to 10 days after exposure.
-While most people recover with antibiotic treatment, hospitalization is common, and the disease is fatal in ten percent of cases.
-Certain people are at greater risk of infection, including those with a history of smoking, compromised immune systems, asthma, chronic lung disease, or obstructive pulmonary disease.
+Symptoms of Legionnaires’ Disease include coughing, shortness of breath, high fever, chills, muscle aches, and headaches.
+Some individuals may also experience diarrhea, nausea, and confusion.
+These symptoms typically begin within 2 to 10 days of exposure.
+While most people recover with antibiotic treatment, the disease can be fatal in approximately 10% of cases.
+Those with weakened immune systems, a history of smoking, or chronic respiratory conditions are at increased risk.

 Our Awards & Accolades